-I once started a maize business.
+I once started a maize selling business.
 Actually, last year.
-It is a good business venture because demand is always there and supply is limited many a times.
+It is a good business venture because the demand is always high and supply is limited many times.
 This is a crystal clear fact that you are always assured of the market.

 But remember that like several other agribusinesses that have great potentials for both scale and profitability, starting a maize selling business in Kenya is a great venture to start up if executed at the right scale of a constant supply.
 This will ensure you produce a substantial volume that can be sold profitably, both locally and for exports.
 You can source for a supply from places like Kitale in Trans Nzoia county and some parts of Uasin Gishu county.

 It is a risky business, so I strongly recommend you to start small.